StoneStepsInc/zlib-nuget/nuget/README.txt

 without UseDebugLibraries.
 Note that CMake-generated Visual Studio projects will not emit this property.

-The static library is built with the stdcall calling convention.
+The static library is built with the `__stdcall` calling convention, which allows projects building against this library to use any calling convention.

-The non-debug versions of the library are built with NDEBUG defined, so assert calls work as intended for Debug and Release configurations.